How Lamar Jackson continues to flip the narrative on his young career

 None more glaring than the extremities of his two different games in 60 minutes.
 Both exemplified in the first minute and the last minute.

-The opposite end of spectrum put on display in the last minute.
+The opposite end of the spectrum put on display in the last minute.

 A 4th & 1 direct snap to Jackson on his own 43-yard line resulting in a clutch first down rush to seal his first career win over Patrick Mahomes and the Chiefs.